New reporting requirements

 This definition covers a range of products, including envelopes, jiffy bags, eCommerce boxes, and book wraps.

-This type of packaging is also subject to fees under EPR as it typically enters household waste streams.
+This type of packaging is also subject to fees under Extended Producer Responsibility (EPR) as it typically enters household waste streams.

 Secondary packaging

-Secondary packaging does not fall within the scope of the EPR.
-This categorisation means you do not incur charges if you supply, handle or use this form of packaging., You must, however, still report this as part of your data requirements, and purchase PRNs as previously.
+Secondary packaging does not fall within the scope of the Extended Producer Responsibility (EPR).
+This categorisation means you do not incur charges if you supply, handle or use this form of packaging.
+You must, however, still report this as part of your data requirements and purchase PRNs as previously.

 The Defra definition of secondary packaging is: